influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/query_language/spec.md

 ```
 ####SHOW TAG VALUES CARDINALITY

-Estimates or counts exactly the cardinality of tag key values for the specified tag key on the current database.
+Estimates or counts exactly the cardinality of tag key values for the specified tag key on the current database unless a database is specified using the `ON <database>` option.

 > **Note:** `ON \<database\>`, `FROM ,\<sources\>`, `WITH KEY = \<key\>`, `WHERE \<condition\>`, `GROUP BY \<dimensions\>`, and `LIMIT/OFFSET` clauses are optional.
 > When using these query clauses, the query falls back to an exact count.